jaminvanderberg/LoginBundle/README.md

 This bundle creates a standardized layout for FOSBundle using Bootstrap 4.
 It provides a welcome screen with a login form on the right,

+I created this bundle because I setup the same login templates for several different projects.
+I wanted to keep the templates uniform in case I made any changes, while still allowing customization such as background, logo, and welcome message.
+This also helped pull a bunch of login templates out of my bundle, allowing me to better focus on the templates that are more relevant to the project.

+If this is useful to someone else, great.
+If not, then it's still useful to me.

+If comes close to meeting your needs but doesn't quite cover everything, there are a few options.
+You can override the templates in your own bundle (see [documentation](documentation/override.md#templates)), you can fork this repository and modify the templates directly, or you can add additional configuration options and do a push request.

 ## Installation

 ### Composer Install